-2020 \$'000 2019 \$'000 Fair value of assets and liabilities of subsidiaries acquired Property, plant and equipment Deferred tax assets Trade and other receivables Cash and cash equivalents - - 88,123 6,650 11,058 75 84,150 18,244 Trade and other payables Tax payable Bank loans (44,333) (33,390) (933) (13,699) Net assets acquired Less: Non-controlling interest Less: interest in an associated company 50,440 65,505 (28,214) (32,077) Total consideration on acquisition of subsidiaries Less: cash and cash equivalents acquired 50,440 (6,650) 5,214 (18,244) Net cash outflow/(inflow) 43,790 (13,030)
+2020 \$'000 Fair value of assets and liabilities of subsidiaries acquired Trade and other receivables Cash and cash equivalents Trade and other payables 88,123 6,650 (44,333) Net assets acquired and total consideration on acquisition of subsidiaries Less: cash and cash equivalents acquired 50,440 (6,650) Net cash outflow 43,790

-On 17 January 2020, the Group has acquired 100% of the equity interests in 深圳市瀚宇置業有限公司 at a consideration of \$50,440,000 from an independent third party.
+On 17 January 2020, the Group acquired 100% of the equity interests in 深圳市瀚宇置業有限公司 at a consideration of \$50,440,000 from an independent third party.
 The assets held by the subsidiary comprise of a right for a land development project in Shenzhen, Mainland China.
 The completion of such acquisition took place on 15 June 2020.